OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-new/overview.md

 especially given the number of components and setup steps.

 The intent of this documentation is to completely document setup steps and allow new developers to comment on this documentation so that it can be improved for other developers.
-The following steps need to occur to set up a new developer's eenvironment.
+The following steps need to occur to set up a new developer's environment.
-Links to other documentation or are included to provide more information and "see details below" is used to indicate that specific instructions are included below (rather than simply linking to other pages).
+Links to other documentation are included to provide more information and "see details below" is used to indicate that specific instructions are included below (rather than linking to other pages from the following outline).

 1. [Create folder for development files](#create-folder-for-development-files) - where development will occur (**see details below**)
 2. Development Environment software install part 1